Skip to content

 Video conferencing platforms may also include video recording tools, but this isn’t their primary function.

 Video recording tools typically focus on features that allow you to capture, edit, and share recordings.
-For example, Loom features screen, webcam, and audio recording capabilities, instantly generated shareable video links, and tools for trimming and editing your videos.
+For example, Loom features webcam and screen audio recording capabilities, instantly generated shareable video links, and tools for trimming and editing your videos.

 How video recordings complement traditional platforms for enhanced team collaboration